10darts/documentation/tutorials/web/setup.rst

 | Edge       | No              | \-            | No         | No         |
 +------------+-----------------+---------------+------------+------------+

 ..
-[1] Not show image in notifications.
+[1] Notifications do not support images.

 ..
-[2] Only show notifications when browser is open.
+[2] Notifications are only shown when the browser is opened.

-Note: Inconigto mode not support web push notifications.
+Note: Notifications are not shown when user is in "incognito" mode".

 Platform Preview
 ----------------